Linking EPFL Schools via Interdisciplinary Projects

 With the idea to promote and encourage collaboration among scientists, the College of Management of Technology (CDM) has initiated a new Interdisciplinary Strategy to seed new collaborative research ties between key research areas of the College and other research domains present at EPFL.

 This strategic program aims both at boosting the huge potential of interdisciplinary projects which already feature at EPFL and at fostering the integration of the College on the EPFL campus.

 About CDM’s Interdisciplinary Strategy

 In 2019, EPFL launched the Interdisciplinary Seed Fund, as a useful mechanism to promote interdisciplinary research across EPFL's schools and colleges.
-However, this fund does not match the huge potential for interdisciplinary projects which a campus such as EPFL has to offer.
-For this reason, CDM Direction chose the option to develop its own instrument, aiming at promoting interdisciplinary work with other EPFL schools by gravitating around (or: focusing on) CDM's key research areas (management, economics, finance, operations research) and other research areas present at EPFL.
+However, this fund is not able to fully support the huge potential for interdisciplinary projects which a campus such as EPFL has to offer.
+For this reason, CDM Direction chose the option to develop its own instrument, inspired by the School of Life Sciences’ iPhD program, aiming at promoting interdisciplinary work with other EPFL schools by gravitating around CDM's key research areas (management, economics, finance, operations research) and other research areas present at EPFL.